NVlabs/tiny-cuda-nn/README.md

 }
 ```

-Special thanks go to [Nikolaus Binder](https://research.nvidia.com/person/nikolaus-binder) for providing part of the infrastructure of this framework, as well as for help with efficiently utilizing TensorCores.
+Special thanks go to the NRC authors for helpful discussions and to [Nikolaus Binder](https://research.nvidia.com/person/nikolaus-binder) for providing part of the infrastructure of this framework, as well as for help with utilizing TensorCores from within CUDA.

 ## Usage